Superintendent: Dracut High School teacher placed on leave for distributing ‘highly inappropriate’ survey to students

 In a statement, Stone called the questionnaire a “highly inappropriate survey” and said “the district takes the health and well-being of students most seriously and has initiated a review of the matter.”

-But not everyone was offended.
-A high school senior, who does not want to be identified, said Mr. Jackson told them they didn’t have to fill out the survey and he wasn’t collecting it.

-“He said if you feel uncomfortable at any time you can get up, leave the room, I’m not gonna ask questions,” said the student.

-Jackson did not say where he got the survey from and wanted to wait for the investigation to be complete before commenting further.
+Jackson did not say where he got the survey from, adding that he wanted to wait for the investigation to be complete before commenting further.

 “There are people who are upset and there are people – I’m glad to hear there’s support – but again I’m not gonna say anything because of the pending investigation,” Jackson said.